 Fruit enzyme exfoliatore

-Get soft skin and enjoy a delicious fragrance when exfoliating with products that include natural fruit extracts.
+Give your skin an overhaul and enjoy a delicious fragrance when exfoliating with products that include natural fruit extracts.
 Perfect for beauties with sensitive skin, the natural ingredients remove dead skin without causing harm to the epidermis (outer layer of the skin).
 The fruity extracts digest only the dead cells on the surface of the skin, leaving you with a radiant glow.
 Products that include pineapple are especially beneficial as it contains bromelain, a natural enzyme that reduces inflammation.
-Honey is pretty sweet too, and works to further soften and nourish your skin.
+Honey is pretty sweet too and works to further soften and nourish your skin.

 Products to try: African Extracts AdvantAge Refining Polish, R64,99, Good Earth Exfoliating Body Scrub, R19,72, Spalicious Wild Ginger & Honey Sugar Scrub, R304, Caribbean Tan Cinnamon & Coconut Skin Smoothing Exfoliator, R59,95, Kiehl’s Pineapple & Papaya Facial Scrub, R280.

 Great for stimulation, circulation (and reducing cellulite) and even better for removing dead skin cells, these dry alternatives help you get softer skin without using water.
 Whether you use a brush, cloth or exfoliating pad, these are quick-fix methods of exfoliating.
 Simply brush upwards using long strokes.
 Be careful not to damage your skin.
 Hint: stop when it turns slightly pink.

 We love the Ayaté cloths.
 These hand-woven cloths are inspired by ancient Mexican beauty secrets and work to exfoliate your skin and stimulate your circulation.
 Use it wet or dry, with or without your favourite body wash and let it work its magic.